-Attract Hummingbirds to Your Small Garden
+Attract More Hummingbirds to a Small Garden

 Hummingbirds are tiny but mighty—and the same can be said for some hummingbird gardens.
 In fact, small yards can be a gift.
 Unlike large spaces, it doesn’t take much effort, time or money to transform a bit of yard or patio into a hummingbird-friendly habitat.